MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-docker.md

 ### Run tools inside the container

-Starting with SQL Server 2017 CTP 2.0, the [SQL Server command-line tools](sql-server-linux-setup-tools.md) are included in the Docker image.
+Starting with SQL Server 2017 CTP 2.0, the [SQL Server command-line tools](sql-server-linux-setup-tools.md) are included in the container image.
 If you attach to the image with an interactive command-prompt, you can run the tools locally.

 1. Use the `docker exec -it` command to start an interactive bash shell inside your running container.
 In the following example `e6` is the first two characters of the container ID that uniquely identifies the target container.